 -Camilla Gaillardin, Co-Founder – milly&sissy

 ABOUT THE AUTHOR

-Tiffany Kelly is the founder of Beyond Bamboo, a global community of sustainable products, services and suppliers working as a collective to restore and rejuvenate the planet.
-With a marketplace, a B2B supplier portal, a knowledge hub and a team of passionate people dedicated to triple bottom line reporting, Beyond Bamboo aim to help us all do well by doing good.
+Tiffany Kelly is the founder of Beyond Bamboo, a global community of sustainable products, services and suppliers working collectively to restore and rejuvenate the planet.
+With a marketplace, a B2B supplier portal, a knowledge hub and a team of passionate people dedicated to triple-bottom-line reporting, Beyond Bamboo aim to help us all do well by doing good.